BlackOutedMind/CmpSci132Project2/README.md

 Voting system

-##Project Tasks
+## Project Tasks

-• Task 1: Collect Votes cast from counties in the County_Votes.csv and determine the sum of votes for candidate in each state.
+• ✅(Paige's File) Task 1: Collect Votes cast from counties in the County_Votes.csv and determine the sum of votes for candidate in each state.
-• Task 2: Convert the votes to % win for Buggs Bunny (BB) and for Road Runner (RR) in each state.
+• ✅(Paige's File) Task 2: Convert the votes to % win for Buggs Bunny (BB) and for Road Runner (RR) in each state.
-• Task 3: Determine who won the popular vote (ie. who had the most votes across the entire United States).
+• ✅(Paige's File) Task 3: Determine who won the popular vote (ie. who had the most votes across the entire United States).
 • Task 4: Read in the information for each state, including the number of Electoral Votes from the file State-Info.csv.
 • Task 5: Award Electoral Votes for each state to the winner of the state with the highest number of votes BB or RR.
 • Task 6: Determine who won the Electoral Vote tally